-Amandine Alessandra is a graphic designer and a photographer based in London.
+Amandine Alessandra is a graphic designer and a photographer now based in Montréal.

 Since graduating with a Masters in Fine Arts & Aesthetics in Aix-en-Provence (France) and a Masters in Graphic Design from the London College of Communication (UK), she has developed her typographic practice both in a commercial context and as personal research.